dc dotCreds

 CDL Endorsements

 The most direct related credentials are CDL endorsements.
 Air Brakes, Combination Vehicles, Passenger, School Bus, Tanker, Hazmat, and Doubles/Triples each connect to specific vehicle systems, cargo, or passenger responsibilities.
-Candidates should choose endorsements based on the vehicle and job path they actually plan to pursue.
+Candidates should choose endorsements based on the vehicle and job path they intend to pursue.

 Entry-Level Driver Training